KnowledgeCaptureAndDiscovery/OBA/docs/adding_custom_queries.md

 }
 ```

-Then, we have two parameters:
+The query has two parameters:

-- g (IRI): the IRI of the user graph.
+- g (IRI): IRI of the user graph.
-- label (string): A string to filter by label.
+- label (string): String of the label belonging to the variable we want to filter by.

-Save the query in the custom directory.
-For example, *custom_models_variable.rq*.
+Next, you have to save the query in the **custom** directory.
+For example, as *custom_models_variable.rq*.

-## Defining the parameters
+## Defining Custom Query Parameters

-We must to define the parameters on the OpenAPI specification.
+Now we have to extend the OpenAPI specification with the custom query:

 !!! warning
-    You must add a new parameter with the name: custom_query_name.
+    You must add a new parameter with the name *custom_query_name*.
     The default value of the parameter must be the filename of the custom query without the extension.
-    In this example: **custom_models_variable**
+    In our example, this name is: **custom_models_variable**

 ```yaml